openjs-foundation/cross-project-council/proposals/stage-0/code-of-conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 within 3 months of joining the foundation.

-The foundation has chosen to require a common Code of Conduct to maximize its effectiveness at supporting Projects, in their efforts to apply the Code of Conduct, as well as an effective escalation process.
+The foundation has chosen to require a common Code of Conduct to maximize its effectiveness at supporting projects, in their efforts to apply the Code of Conduct, as well as an effective escalation process.

 ## Enforcement